 Challenge Description

-This is an interesting challenge, as we are trying to crack the WPA password of a wireless network, by using a common password list rockyou.txt
+This is an interesting challenge, as we are trying to crack the WPA password of a wireless network, by using a common password list rockyou.txt.

 rockyou.txt

-contains over 14 million unique passwords.
+rockyou.txtcontains over 14 million unique passwords.
 It is commonly used in password bruteforce attacks.For more information about

-, and how it is used by Cybersecurity professionals and cybercriminals alike.
+rockyou.txt, you can check out this page, which talks about the history ofrockyou.txt, and how it is used by Cybersecurity professionals and cybercriminals alike.

 WPA